Shove It

 Written by Roger Taylor

-Appears on: UK Cowboys and Indians 7" vinyl, UK Cowboys and Indians 12" vinyl,
+UK Cowboys and Indians 7" vinyl, UK Cowboys and Indians 12" vinyl, UK Cowboys and Indians promo CD, The Lot

 Brian May appears on this track, both on the album and the single, playing some great guitar.
-This was the lead-off single for the album, so it came out before the album did, making this version the Original.
+This was the lead-off single for the album, so it came out before the album did, making this version the original.
 The differences to the album aren't huge, but you'll notice the beefier guitars.
 Roger sings "I want you to burn!
 Burn!
 Burn!" on this version, which is edited on the album (except the last "Burn!") for some reason.
 This version is also about ten seconds shorter, fading out earlier.

 Rough Justice (Outro Mix) 4:13